cflavallee/Amazon_Vine_Analysis/ReadMe.md

 ## Overview

-The purpose of this analysis was to determine if paid vine reviews show a bias compared to non-vine reviews.
+The purpose of this analysis was to determine if paid Vine Reviews presented a bias compared to Non-Vine reviews.
 This was done using PySpark along with an Amazon Reviews dataset.
-I used the dataset for Lawn & Garden reviews.
-Below are the highlights of the analysis, along with a conclusion based on the results.
+The dataset for Lawn & Garden reviews was used.
+Below are the highlights and images of the analysis, along with a conclusion based on the results.

 ## Results
 ### Total Vine Reviews